KittyGiraudel/site/_posts/2020-09-09-writing-a-debug-script.md

 I am sure there are many other details we could add to the script ([find a lite version on GitHub Gist](https://gist.github.com/HugoGiraudel/143318842e836d6db2a28c621f3d49bc)), and it will likely evolve across the next few weeks and months.
 Some ideas I played with but didn’t complete for not wanting to install more npm packages just for the sake of it:

 - Display the current IP address.
-- Detect whether the OS dark mode preference is enabled — [`node-dark-mode`](https://github.com/sindresorhus/node-dark-mode) from Sindre Sorhus does just that by interacting with the OS.
+- Detect whether the OS dark mode preference is enabled—[`node-dark-mode`](https://github.com/sindresorhus/node-dark-mode) from Sindre Sorhus does just that by interacting with the OS.
 - Detect whether the camera is on with something like [`is-camera-on`](https://github.com/sindresorhus/is-camera-on) from you know who.

 Nevertheless, that was a lot of fun to write and figure out.
 If it helped you or you have any suggestion, please get in touch on Twitter! :)